I’m cooped up with my iPad Pro and a Magic Keyboard. Here’s what I’ve learned

 I’ve used the Magic Keyboard at a desk, in my lap, and propped on my chest as I reclined in bed, and it always stays put.
 It’s like it was carved out of an exotic, bendable form of granite.

-Apple’s Smart Keyboard Folio provides only two screen angles, one of which feels so unnaturally upright that I’ve only used it out of desperation in coach seats.
+Apple’s Smart Keyboard Folio provides only two screen angles, one of which is so unnaturally upright that I’ve only used it out of desperation in coach seats.
 Mostly, I’m taking advantage of the Magic Keyboard’s greater adjustability to push the screen back during Zoom calls to frame my face better.
-What I like more about the hinges are that they raise the whole tablet to something closer to eye level, making it feel as much like a junior-sized iMac as a tablet pretending to be a laptop.
+What I like more about the hinges is that they raise the whole tablet to something closer to eye level, making it feel as much like a junior-sized iMac as a tablet pretending to be a laptop.

 I am also pretty sure that elevating the iPad Pro reduces the number of times that I accidentally block Face ID sensor with my left hand.
 (Righties may not have experienced this annoyance.)